chndlrm/CSS-385-Game-Final/README.md

 - Power Ups
 - Switchable characters

-We added the dash ability and removed the slide down wall prototype from the first build.
+We added the dash ability and removed the slide-down-wall prototype from the first build.

 Below is the first build that showcased some of the prototypes we initially decided on. https://chndlrm.github.io/CSS385-Build1/